mangila/webshop/README.md

 #### Event Sourcing

-- Outbox table can be used for event replays
+- Inbox table can be used for event replays
 - Enables rebuilding state from event history

 #### Observability